Biden questions China's desire to find origin of coronavirus | ExBulletin

 Biden questions China’s desire to find origin of coronavirus

-GENEVA, June 16 (Reuters) – US President Joe Biden said China is trying to project itself as a responsible nation in the face of the COVID-19 pandemic, but it was not clear whether Beijing is really trying to understand the origins of the coronavirus.
+GENEVA (Reuters) – US President Joe Biden said China is trying to project itself as the responsible nation over the COVID-19 pandemic, but it was not clear whether Beijing is really trying to understand the origins of the coronavirus.

 Biden has made it clear that he remains skeptical about China’s cooperation with the WHO investigation.

-A WHO-led team that spent four weeks in and around Wuhan in January and February with Chinese researchers said in its report that the virus was likely transmitted from bats to humans through ‘another animal, and that “introduction by a laboratory incident” was extremely unlikely.
+A WHO-led team that spent four weeks in and around Wuhan in January and February with Chinese researchers said in their report that the virus was likely transmitted from bats to humans via another animal, and that its introduction by a laboratory incident was extremely unlikely.

-China has repeatedly said that the “politicization” of the matter will hamper investigations.
+China has repeatedly said the politicization of the issue will hamper investigations.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online